shivan-s/codebattles-october-2022/README.md

 Here is the [live link](https://codebattles-october-2022-api-production.up.railway.app/api/v1/) (it may not work since, I'm using a free tier of Railway).

 I built the majority of this on stream.
-[Link to VOD coming...](https://youtu.be/caTrPV6K_bg)
+[Link to live stream](https://youtu.be/y2v68zpU-VU).